Keaon Koloamatangi: 2021

 In round 10 of the 2021 NRL season, Koloamatangi scored his first NRL try in South's 32-22 victory over the Cronulla-Sutherland Sharks at Suncorp Stadium.

 Midway through the season, Koloamatangi was selected as 20th man in the NSW Blues squad for the first game of the 2021 State of Origin series.

 He played a total of 23 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.

 2022

 He played 27 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
 Souths would lose in the preliminary final to eventual premiers Penrith 32-12.

 In October he was named in the Tonga squad for the 2021 Rugby League World Cup.
 In the opening match of Tonga's 2021 Rugby League World Cup campaign, Koloamatangi scored the winning try in Tonga's 24-18 victory over Papua New Guinea.

 In November he was named in the 2021 RLWC Team of the Tournament.

+2023

+In round 7 of the 2023 NRL season, Koloamatangi was taken from the field during South Sydney's 36-14 victory over the Dolphins side with a leg injury and later ruled out for an indefinite period.

+On 3 July, he was selected for New South Wales for game 3 of the 2023 State of Origin series.

+Koloamatangi made his debut for New South Wales in game 3 which saw his team win 24-10 over Queensland.

+He played a total of 18 games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

+2024

+In round 12 of the 2024 NRL season, he scored two tries for South Sydney in their upset 42-26 victory over Parramatta.
+It also broke South Sydney's eight game losing streak although the club would still remain bottom of the table.

+He played a total of 24 games for the club in the 2024 season as the club finished 16th on the table.

+2025

+In round 4 of the 2025 NRL season, he scored two tries for South Sydney in their upset 28-18 victory over Penrith.

+On 22 July, he was ruled out for the rest of the 2025 NRL season with a high-grade syndesmosis injury.